 INTEGRATED POSTSECONDARY EDUCATION DATA SYSTEM

-It is through the NCES that institutions can run reports on key performance indicators using similar or aspirational peers to establish benchmarks.
+It is through NCES that institutions can run reports on key performance indicators using similar or aspirational peers to establish benchmarks.
 Such measures of relative standing on key indicators serve as a way through which the institution can gauge its quality and progress on strategic improvement efforts, and they serve as an indicator of USC Aiken’s commitment to openness and public accountability.

 The following IPEDS reports provide to the public some indication of how well USC Aiken is doing in key areas relative to our National Peer group.